TekniskFiskevegn/fiskevegn-1/README.md

 ## Todo

 @ Sytalaust
+- Improvements in presentation.js
+- Improvements in schema.
+Should use intro object instead of repeating fields on every page, but currently there seems to be a bug in sanity when using an object to provide the title
 - find the best way to handle errors.
 Console.error or throw error.
 - make more modular
 - make static content for demo purposes, when backend is not initiated, or so that backend doesnt need to be initiated in order to demo something